-Priority 1 (P-1) allows consideration of refugee claims from persons of any nationality4, usually with compelling protection needs, for whom resettlement appears to be the appropriate durable solution.
+Priority 1 (P-1) allows consideration of refugee claims from persons of any nationality,3 usually with compelling protection needs, for whom resettlement appears to be the appropriate durable solution.
 Priority 1 cases are identified and referred to the program by UNHCR, a U.S. Embassy, or a designated NGO.
-UNHCR, which has the international mandate worldwide to provide protection to refugees, has historically referred the vast majority of cases under this priority.
-Some NGOs providing humanitarian assistance in locations where there are large concentrations of refugees have also undergone training by PRM and DHS/USCIS and have been designated eligible to provide Priority 1 referrals.
+UNHCR, which has the international mandate worldwide to provide protection to refugees worldwide, has historically referred the vast majority of cases to the United States under this priority.
+Some NGOs providing humanitarian assistance in locations where there are large concentrations of refugees have also undergone training by PRM and DHS/USCIS and have been designated as eligible to provide Priority 1 referrals.